 Click here to view our boundary map.

-To submit a complaint, please complete the form below.
+To submit a complaint, please click the link below:

 You can help us achieve our goals by reporting excessive dust, odors, smoke or other air contaminants.
 California Health and Safety Code Section 41700 states that “no person can discharge air contaminants that cause injury, nuisance or annoyance to any considerable number of persons or the public, or discharge air contaminants that endanger the comfort, health or safety of such persons.”
 If District rules are violated by a person or business, Yolo-Solano AQMD may pursue enforcement action.
 Our primary objective is to eliminate the nuisance and protect our air quality.

 Alternately, you can call the District at (530) 757-3650 during business hours to file a verbal complaint.
 Please be ready to provide the time, date, nature and location (as specific as possible) of the incident.